CMoney88/de-asmnt-cdobbs/readme.md

 ## Data Considerations

 The datatypes I defined for the dataset was based on familiarity with the provided column (Key) names.
+For example, the balance column is typically a monetary value so a float datatype worked best.
+For effective_date, this is obviously a date format but with a mix of formatting and timestamps.

 In order to convert the balance column to a float type I had to remove several string and spacing characters.
 This would make this field suspect in the future and a more programatic approach to cleanse this data is needed.
 Also, handling NULL string value presented a challenge and further called into question the source data.

 One assumption that was necessary was the formatting of effective_date for account_number 1006; it could be either MM/DD/YYYY or DD/MM/YYYY format without knowing which one for certain.
+Other values provided for effective_date were tenuous and would need further clarification in order to capture the correct information.

 ## Postgres Setup
 Start a local postgres server: